 When mandated reporting requirements are tied to a specific profession, training people to be mandated reporters is relatively easy.

-The State of California has some of the most aggressive mandated reporter requirements in the U.S. as well as one of the most sophisticated training-and-tracking systems to ensure everyone who is required to be a mandated reporter has access to profession-specific training for free.
+The State of California has some of the most aggressive mandated reporter requirements in the U.S. as well as one of the most sophisticated training-and-tracking systems to ensure everyone who is required to be a mandated reporter has access to profession-specific training.

 California’s AB1207 requires a person who becomes an administrator or employee of a licensed child daycare facility to complete mandated reporter training within their first 90 days of employment and renew mandated reporter training every 2 years.

-California’s training program is issued through the CA Department of Social Services (CDSS) and includes a general training program plus profession-specific training courses.
+California's training program was created in partnership with the CA Department of Social Services (CDSS) and includes a general training program plus profession-specific training courses.
 Certificates of completion are issued digitally upon completion of courses and tracked online by system administrators, making it easy for administrators to keep track of who has completed the required training and who has not.

 When you remove the profession-specific requirements, it can be much harder to ensure that mandated reporters are receiving the training they need to properly identify and report suspected cases of abuse.